straysheep-dev/grub-security/README.md

 [GRUB - Authentication and authorisation](https://www.gnu.org/software/grub/manual/grub/grub.html#Authentication-and-authorisation)

-This is done last so you aren't stuck entering a GRUB password while testing and configuring signature verification in the GRUB menu.
+This is done last so you aren't stuck entering a GRUB password while testing and configuring signature verification.

 Generate a hash of your password: